Mingel/JishoTangoAssistant/README.md

 cd JishoTangoAssistant
 dotnet run
 ```
-Alternatively, you can use an IDE like e.g. [Visual Studio](https://visualstudio.microsoft.com/vs/) to build and run the application, or for further development.
+Alternatively, you can use an IDE like e.g. [Visual Studio](https://visualstudio.microsoft.com/vs/) to build and run the application.

 ## Credits
 Thanks to the team from [jisho.org](https://jisho.org/) for making this possible!